 Celebrate the Seasons Without the Clutter (or the Credit Card Bill)

-If you don’t have room for a 12-foot skeleton, the answer isn’t buy a bigger house.
+If you don’t have room to store a 12-foot skeleton, the answer isn’t buy a bigger house.
 The answer is don’t buy the skeleton.

 Sure, it’s fun to wander HomeGoods and throw another pumpkin pillow in the cart.
 But when January rolls around, and you’re shoving three bins of garland into an already-stuffed closet, you’re going to wonder: Why do I keep doing this to myself?